-Every week it a new research shows the importance of Vitamin D and how a lack of it causes health conditions and diseases.
+Every week it seems that a new piece of research shows the importance of Vitamin D and how a lack of it causes health conditions and diseases.

 So, what is the Importance of Vitamin D in the body?